 Assists management, boards of directors, external stakeholders, and others interacting with the entity by providing both understanding of what constitutes a system of internal control and insight into when internal control is being applied effectively.

 June 28, 2012 - IFAC

-Highlights areas where the practical application of existing internal control standards and frameworks often fails in many organizations.
-The guidance assists professional accountants in business as they work with their organizations to continuously evaluate and improve internal control, and ensure that it is an integrated part of the organization's systems of governance and risk management.
+Highlights areas where the practical application of existing internal control standards and frameworks often fail in many organizations and assists professional accountants in business to continuously evaluate and improve internal control, and ensure that it is integrated into governance and risk management.

 Evaluating and Improving Governance in Organizations

 Includes a framework-consisting of a series of fundamental principles, supporting guidance, and references-for how professional accountants can contribute to evaluating and improving governance in organizations.

 Provides principles-based guidance to assist professional accountants and their organizations in developing and implementing a code of conduct in a values-based culture.

 Risk managers are increasingly focusing on third-party risks, hoping to control new threats to performance and reputation.
 But trust still factors heavily.

 Regulators worldwide are increasingly under pressure to investigate corruption and fraud across borders and recover proceeds of misconduct.
 To ensure their multinational companies are mitigating their corruption and fraud risk, boards should take these four steps.